USB: A Unified Summarization Benchmark Across Tasks and Domains: Related Work

 \section{Related Work}

-The tasks in our benchmark have been studied in prior work to varying degree.
-For example, there is a large body of work on extractive summarization, and techniques have progressed from using handcrafted features~\citep{wong2008extractive}, to continuous word vectors~\citep{kaageback2014extractive} coupled with neural models such as CNNs~\citep{zhang2016extractive} and LSTMs~\citet{nallapati2017summarunner}.
-Abstractive summarization has received an increasing amount of attention as (conditional) generation models have dramatically improved.
-Modern approaches to abstractive summarization use pretrained transformer models; this has yielded rapid progress in abstractive summary quality~\citep{liu2019text, zhang2020pegasus, raffel2020exploring, lewis2020bart, goyal2022news}.
-There exist many datasets for abstractive summarization~\citep{Narayan2018DontGM, see2017get,kim2019abstractive,wang2016neural}.

-Many abstractive summarization datasets were created heuristically, with ``targets'' being automatically extracted via rules from documents pulled from the web~\citep{Narayan2018DontGM,kim2019abstractive, wang2016neural, koupaee2018wikihow}.
-Because this process tends to be fully automatic, there is no guarantee that derived summaries will be supported by the source.
+The tasks in our benchmark have been studied in prior work to varying degrees.
+The greatest amount of attention has gone to the tasks of extractive summarization ~\citep{wong2008extractive,kaageback2014extractive,zhang2016extractive,nallapati2017summarunner}, and abstractive summarization ~\citep{liu2019text, zhang2020pegasus, raffel2020exploring, lewis2020bart, goyal2022news}.
+There exist plenty of datasets for abstractive summarization~\citep{Narayan2018DontGM, see2017get,kim2019abstractive,wang2016neural}.
+However, many of them were created heuristically, with ``targets'' being automatically extracted via rules from documents pulled from the web.
 This can lead to poor quality reference summaries~\cite{bommasani2020intrinsic, krishna2022improving}, and training on them can yield models prone to generating hallucinations ~\citep{nan2021entity, ji2022survey}.
 By contrast, we use manual annotation to ensure that summaries are fully supported by sources, resulting in a high quality abstractive summarization dataset.

-Tasks related to improving summary factuality have become increasingly important because while language model capabilities have rapidly improved with respect to fluency, but are still prone to fabricating content.
-Past work has proposed using question-answering models and natural language inference methods to rate factual correctness~\citep{scialom2021questeval, fabbri2022qafacteval, goyal2021annotating}, or using synthetically introduced factual errors~\citep{kryscinski2020evaluating} to train factuality classification models.
-In contrast, the USB benchmark introduces a manually annotated dataset for predicting factual correctness.

-With respect to \emph{editing} summaries to fix factual errors, existing works have trained models on synthetically introduced errors~\citep{balachandran2022correcting} or model-generated errors manually annotated~\citep{liu2022improving}.
-The task of unsupported span prediction is akin to detecting hallucinated content in generated summaries.
-Although widely recognized as a problem in model-generated summaries, to the best of our knowledge, no labeled dataset exists for this task.
-Past work for evidence extraction has used heuristics to identify supporting evidence for training targets, which in turn can serve as an intermediate resource to train systems to generate summaries~\citep{chen2018fast,lebanoff2019scoring}. \citet{ernst2021summary} studied the task of span-level evidence extraction, created small manually-annotated development and test sets for evaluation, and also released a model trained on a large heuristically created training set.
-Our benchmark provides a substantially larger manually annotated dataset for evidence extraction.